ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/accessibility.md

 ## How we tested this website

-The test was carried out by the data sicence team at GDS.
+The test was carried out by the data science team at GDS.
 We used the [WAVE Web Accessibility Evaluation Tool][wave] and a checklist created by the GDS technical writing team with help from the GDS accessibility team.
 We tested all pages on this site.